Creative Entrepreneur Accelerator Program Guidelines

 What We Do Fund

 Funds must support business formation or development.
-Eligible uses of grant funds include:
+Eligible funds should act as an activator to your business growth and sustainability.
+Eligible uses of funds include:

 • Professional fees for workshops, consultants, and career coaching.